Guide to Dispersed Camping in Canada

 What are these alternative options?
 For starters, about 89% of Canada is designated as “Crown Land” which is available to Canadians for public use.
 Not all Crown Land is created equal, however, as finding an area suitable for camping varies between the provinces and territories.
 It is also quite difficult to understand and navigate the waters of Crown Land but with the amount of Crown Land available it’s definitely worth looking into.

-Focusing solely on the provinces of British Columbia and Alberta where Escape Campervan’s depots are located, here are some options for legal dispersed camping in Canada.
+Focusing solely on the provinces of British Columbia and Alberta where Escape Campervan’s rentals are located, here are some options for legal dispersed camping in Canada.

 What about dispersed camping in the US?

 Visit Escape’s Dispersed Camping 101 guide which has all the info you need to find legal dispersed camping in the US, as well as how to do it sustainably.
 Escape also has a guide to dispersed camping on the East Coast US, which can be a bit more difficult to find than on the West Coast.